aws/awsui-documentation/components/date-picker.md

 # Date picker (DatePicker)

-Enables users to enter or choose a date value.
+With the date picker, users can enter or choose a date value.